digitalfabrik/integreat-app/web/README.md

 _Make sure that `sourceMap` is set to true in the `tsconfig.json`_

 - Run `yarn start` to start a local webpack dev server.
-- Start the JavaScript Debug with Chrome configuration in debug mode.
+- Start the JavaScript `Debug with Chrome` configuration in debug mode.
-- You can now Debug the webapp directly in IntelliJ.
+- You can now debug the webapp directly in IntelliJ.

 #### Run the App in production mode